Generic name: ketorolac [ kee-toe-ROLE-ak ]

 - Ulcerative colitis, history of—Use with caution.
 May make these conditions worse.

-Take ketorolac only as directed by your doctor to benefit your condition as much as possible.
-Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
+Use this medicine only as directed by your doctor.
+Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.
 Do not use it for more than 5 days in a row.
 The total number of days also includes any doses of ketorolac that may be given in a hospital or clinic setting.
-Using too much of ketorolac increases the chance of side effects, especially in elderly patients.
+Using too much of this medicine increases the chance of side effects, especially in elderly patients.

-ketorolac should come with a medication guide.
+This medicine should come with a Medication Guide and patient instructions.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

-ketorolac is only used in the nose.
-Do not get any of it in your eyes.
-If it does get in the eyes, rinse them with water right away and call your doctor.
+This medicine is only used in the nose.
+Do not breathe in (inhale) this medicine while spraying.
+Do not get any of it into your eyes.
+If it does get into the eyes, rinse them with water or saline right away and call your doctor.

-Drink extra fluids while you are using ketorolac.
+Drink extra fluids while you are using this medicine.
 This will keep your kidneys working well and help prevent kidney problems.